tomaswolf/gerrit-gitblit-plugin/README.md

 # Caveats and To-dos

-* This plugin _still_ depends on Luca's hacked [Apache Wicket](https://github.com/lucamilanesio/wicket/commit/4a3f2c1dccf064008f223bb554c90e12c1c3b55d) and [Apache Rome](https://github.com/lucamilanesio/rome/commit/f13a20ae1e1f5df6a5bf4b83e8fb8fae6dda7a13).
-I'm not too happy about this, but haven't gotten around yet to examine if there might be some better way to do this.
-Would have to analyze the threading in these two; maybe it's as easy as setting the thread's context class loader at strategic places (and resetting it at other strategic places).
-But I suspect that might not work reliably.

-  *TODO 1*: I should see if there's any way I could make this work with standard, unmodified Wicket and Rome.
-One thing that's been mentioned for the original plugin is to put the Wicket and Rome jars into `$GERRIT_SITE/lib`, maybe even extract them automatically from the plugin jar during installation.
-(Though the latter would make manual installation (copy jar file) impossible.)
-Would have to check why placing these libraries in `$GERRIT_SITE/lib` should make any difference.

 * I have not gotten around to try out Lucene indexing of Gerrit repositories in GitBlit.
 Since GitBlit and Gerrit use again different
   Lucene versions, I suspect one might run into similar classloading problems as with pegdown.
 GitBlit 1.6.0 uses Lucene 4.6, while
   Gerrit 2.9.1 uses Lucene 4.8.1.
 (At least Gerrit uses a newer version, so maybe it might work.)

-  *TODO 2*: I should give it a try and see if there any problems, and if so, if they can be worked around relatively easily in a self-contained way in the plugin itself.
+  *TODO 1*: I should give it a try and see if there any problems, and if so, if they can be worked around relatively easily in a self-contained way in the plugin itself.
 Even nicer: could GitBlit be made (easily!) to use Gerrit's Lucene index?

 * I run this plugin in a firewalled private network, and it seems to me that the authentication stuff is good enough.
 I do _not_ know